arnavt78/Popup-Prompt/README.md

 	});
 ```

-When you run the code, like `showMessageBox`, a PowerShell file will appear in your current working directory, and then, a prompt message similar to this one (depending on your OS, the prompt may look different) will show up.
+When you run the code, a PowerShell file will appear in your current working directory, and then, a prompt message similar to this one (depending on your OS, the prompt may look different) will show up.

 ![Show-Prompt-Popup-Two](https://raw.githubusercontent.com/arnavthorat78/Popup-Prompt/main/img/Show-Prompt-Popup-Two.png)